Construction Accident Attorneys in Westfield, NJ

 After suffering a construction site accident, State of New Jersey laws protect your right to compensation.
 Weather you file a workers’ compensation claim or a personal injury claim will depend entirely on the facts of your case.
 Consider speaking to an attorney who has experience in construction site accident cases for more information on how you can maximize your compensation.

-The attorneys at Harrell, Smith & Williams, LLC have many years of dedicated experience representing injured workers obtain the compensation they deserve following a workplace accident.
+The attorneys at Smith & Williams Law Firm, LLC have many years of dedicated experience representing injured workers obtain the compensation they deserve following a workplace accident.
 If you were injured while at work, speak to law firm who will fight for your right to just compensation.
-Contact the attorneys at Harrell, Smith & Williams, LLC for a free case evaluation.
+Contact the attorneys at Smith & Williams Law Firm, LLC for a free case evaluation.

 Handling Different Types of Construction Accidents in New Jersey